chriseppstein/chriseppstein.github.com/_source/_posts/2009-09-20-why-stylesheet-abstraction-matters.markdown

 New Mechanisms of Stylesheet Abstraction
 ----------------------------------------

 [Sass](http://sass-lang.com/) is a stylesheet syntax that has been gaining adoption first in the Ruby on Rails Community and is now growing in the wider web development community thanks to [Compass](http://compass-style.org/).
-Sass is the first and only stylesheet syntax to offer all of the following types of mechanisms for creating abstractions:
+Sass is the first and only stylesheet syntax to offer all of the following  mechanisms for creating abstractions.
+Each of these abstractions alone is very nice, but when you combine them, as we have done in Sass, something almost magical happens.

 <dl>
   <dt>Variables</dt>